 Experience has included advising:

-• Kenya-based Compagnie Gervais Danone in its acquisition of a 40% stake in Brookside Dairy Limited, one of the leading dairy companies in East and Central Africa with subsidiaries in Uganda and Tanzania
+- Acted for Compagnie Gervais Danone in its acquisition of 40% shareholding in Brookside Dairy Limited, one of the leading dairy companies in East Africa with subsidiaries in Uganda and Tanzania.

-• Guaranty Trust Bank Plc, an entity listed on the London Stock Exchange, in the acquisition of 70% of Fina Bank Limited (now Guaranty Trust Bank Limited), a Kenyan bank with subsidiaries in Uganda and Rwanda
+- Acted for Guaranty Trust Bank Plc (listed on the London Stock Exchange) in its acquisition of 70% of Fina Bank Limited (now Guaranty Trust Bank (Kenya) Limited), a Kenyan bank (with subsidiaries in Uganda and Rwanda).

 Professional Qualifications